Martynyuk Laboratory: Neurosciences in Anesthesiology

 Office: MSB 526F

-Our research, which is funded by the NIH, focuses on the mechanisms of developmental effects of neonatal anesthesia.
+Our studies, funded by the NIH, are focused on investigating the mechanisms of developmental, sex-dependent neurobehavioral and neuroendocrine effects of neonatal exposure to general anesthetic agents in rodents.

 Faculty Involved in Our Research